-Small Island Big Song is a cultural enviromental-friendly project created by the Australian music producer Tim Cole and his wife Bao Bao which features over a hundred aborigenous musicians across 16 island nations of the Pacific and Indian Oceans, in order to shape a contemporary musical statement of a region in the frontline of cultural and environmental challenges.
+Small Island Big Song is a cultural and enviromental project, created by the Australian music producer Tim Cole and his wife Bao Bao.
+It features over a hundred aborigenous musicians across 16 island nations of the Pacific and Indian Oceans, in order to shape a contemporary musical statement of a region in the frontline of cultural and environmental challenges.
 The album was recorded and overdubbed in Nature, on the artists’ custodial land.
 It is all in all a fair-trade music release.

-Tim Cole and his wife Bao Bao after working in an aboriginal recording studio decided to do next something of worth with their lives gathering up a band of musicians directly affected by the threat of Global Warming and Climate Change, people who make their homelands out of Small Islands scattered across the Ocean: from Hawaii to Taiwan, from Rapa Nui (Easter Island) to Madagascar.
+Tim Cole and his wife Bao Bao after working in an aboriginal recording studio decided to do next something of worth with their lives.
+They gathered up a band of musicians directly affected by the threat of Global Warming and Climate Change, people who make their homelands out of Small Islands scattered across the Ocean: from Hawaii to Taiwan, from Rapa Nui (Easter Island) to Madagascar.

-Thanks to Culture and Music they hope to rise awareness towards severe environmental issues which are directly affecting the band members of Small Island Big Song and their families.
-Some of the musicians belonging to the project travel around the World with Tim Cole and Bao Bao to tell everyone what’s happening and what they’re experiencing first-hand on their island nations.
+Thanks to Culture and Music, they hope to rise awareness towards severe environmental issues which are directly affecting the band members of Small Island Big Song and their families.
+Some of the musicians travel around the World with Tim Cole and Bao Bao; these artists wish to tell everyone what’s happening and what they’re experiencing first-hand on their island nations.

 Why did you come up with this project and what is it about?

-Tim Cole: “Bao Bao and I were working in an aboriginal recording studio in Australia and towards the end of the contract we were looking to do a project together with a deeper meaning and worth to it, the last job that I had with the aboriginal recording studio was recording traditional songs.
-I had the dream to go out on the land and record these songs.
+Tim Cole: “Bao Bao and I were working in an aboriginal recording studio in Australia, towards the end of the contract we were looking to do a project together with a deeper meaning and worth to it.
+The last job that I had with the aboriginal recording studio was recording traditional songs.
+Suddenly, I had the dream to go out on the land and record these songs.

-I wished to create a Songline of songs passed down from generation to generation as a knowledge transfer tool: teaching social structure and how to travel within the land, if you could knew all the Songline you could “basically sing the land”, it’s like the math of the land.
-Then when we heard about rubbish coming ashore to little paradies lost across the oceans I thought that whatever we do, it should address this issue.”
+I wished to create a Songline of songs passed down from generation to generation as a knowledge transfer tool: teaching social structure and how to travel within the land.
+If you knew all the Songline you could “basically sing the land”, it’s like the math of the land.
+Then when we heard about rubbish coming ashore to little paradises lost across the oceans, I thought that whatever we’d do, it should address this issue.”

 Bao Bao: “The IPCC Report is warning us about Climate Change.
-In the Pacific Ocean clear signs of sea-level rise can be witnessed, it’s not like the islands of these musicians are going underwater but they are going to be inhabitable because they can’t grow their crops and salty water is getting into their drinking system, a lot of the island nations had to move because of that.”
+In the Pacific Ocean clear signs of sea-level rise can be witnessed, it’s not like the islands of these musicians are going underwater, but they are going to be inhabitable because people can’t grow their crops and salty water is getting into their drinking system; a lot of the island nations had to move because of that.”

-We brought 12 musicians last year to Europe from that vast region, to make people realize that all of this that is happening really far away affects the entirety of our Planet.
-Their homelands are so far remote in the oceans but metaphorically we’re all living in this small Island, this Earth of ours, we came here to Europe to celebrate this planet and celebrate these incredibly valuable ancient cultures.
+We brought 12 musicians last year to Europe from that vast region, to make people realize that all of this happening really far away affects the entirety of our Planet.
+Their homelands are so far remote in the oceans, although metaphorically we’re all living in this small Island, this Earth of ours; we came here to Europe to celebrate this planet and celebrate these incredibly valuable ancient cultures.

 Our message while traveling among these remote islands is that oceans don’t separate, there is just One Ocean touching all shores.
-Ultimately what struck me about Climate Change is thinking that the first to be harassed are the ones who for centuries lived sustainably on a small island and in the end all of us have to try to live sustainably on this small Island Earth.”
+Ultimately what struck me about Climate Change is thinking that the first to be harassed are the ones whom for centuries lived sustainably on a small island, and in the end all of us have to try to live sustainably on this small Island Earth.”